easyRTML/easyRTML/easyRTML_PakageContent/README.md

 Fantastic!
 Now, compile the code and upload it to your microcontroller board.
 Once the upload is complete, open the 'Serial Monitor' in the Arduino IDE. **Voilà!
 Your real-time prediction results will be displayed.**

 **YAAAAAAAAYYYY!
-You’ve successfully completed your first Real-Time Machine Learning project. 🎉🎉🎉**
+You’ve successfully deployed your first Real-Time Machine Learning project. 🎉🎉🎉**

 ---